 I started by boarding a ferry but not the ferry I was meant to be on yesterday afternoon.
 In this year of kiboshed plans I was supposed to be riding down France to visit my parents now, but quarantine rules and COVID numbers ramping up again in France put paid to that.
 The original original plan was to ride the pilgrim trail from Canterbury to Rome this month but that went out the window too.
 Back at Easter I had wanted to ride down to Cornwall but lockdown scuppered those plans, so I’ve returned to them now but rather than audaxing it all I’m having a holiday, riding between B&Bs and visiting family.

 The first cycle tour I ever did was from Frimley in Surrey to Cornwall when I was seventeen with a mate from school.
 He raced for Woking CC and riding his Raleigh Scirocco, later to become mine when he upgraded to a fancy Peugeot when he moved to (the recently formed) VC Meudon based in Farnborough.
 The club had a deal with the French manufacturer or a bike shop in Meudon, outside Paris, which was Farnborough’s twin.
 Hence the oh so continental name of the club, differentiating it from Farnborough & Camberley CC, more of a CTC club with less of VC Meudon’s racing aspirations.
 I was on a mid-80s Peugeot PH8 (pale grey, turquoise and blue decals).
 We stuck racks on our bikes and that made them touring bikes for a week or so.
 We both had racing gears but our knees were young and we coped.
 Well, I may have walked up one hill on Exmoor.
 The first day we rode from Surrey as far as Dorset, the memory as faded as the photographs I can’t find inevitably are but I think it was the youth hostel at Bridport.
 Either way it was around a 200km day so even though I only started officially audaxing a few years ago it seems I did my first audax distance as a teenager.
 Back then you got a hostel stamp in a YHA “brevet card” too.
-Second day was Bridport to youth hostel on Dartmoor, and I remember absolutely booking my tits off on the climb out of Exeter and sitting on the side of the A30 munching the emergency Marathon (Snickers) from my back pocket.
+Second day was Bridport to youth hostel on Dartmoor, and I remember absolutely bonking my tits off on the climb out of Exeter and sitting on the side of the A30 munching the emergency Marathon (Snickers) from my back pocket.

 To avoid roads I’ve ridden a lot in the past and the dull suburbia of the south coast I jumped onto a train this morning to Southampton where I caught the foot passenger ferry across the Hamble to the edge of the New Forest, where the skies are big and there’s no hiding from the wind.
 Over the top of the forest the Isle of Wight appears on my left reminding me it’s an option for the return journey next week.
 Cattle grid rumble and pony tails swish against bracken on the turn, the year is rotating into autumn.
 Signalling right I change course northbound and the road narrows and trees arch overhead, branches and leaves create a verdant interwoven ceiling.
 Climbing slowly until both the landscape and sky open wide again, the wind making its presence felt once more.
 Back in the trees a fallow deer stutters in the middle of the road, turns and squeezes back through a fence.
 Horses and cows are less jittery and have to be swerved.
-Dropping into Wiltshire I trace the Avon to Salisbury, through the city, past a cricket green, players casting long shadows, the low sun another indication that summer has faded.
+Dropping into Wiltshire I trace the Avon to Salisbury, through the city, past players casting long shadows across a cricket green, the sun low in early evening another indication that summer has faded.
 A city where rivers meet I cross the Wylye north of Salisbury but pick up the Nadder west until I find my pub B&B nestled on the bank of the river.
 Shower, Tour De France highlights, dinner and a pint.

 Early the next morning I start along the gently rolling Nadder valley, sticking close to the river, the blue squiggle on the GPS given a reality by tree lines twisting and turning across the flood plain.
 I cross a stone bridge and the road starts to rise, signs indicating Lower, Middle and Higher Coombe hinting that I may be climbing for a while.
 I hit Shaftesbury an hour or so after setting off, time for breakfast.
 A sandwich, coffee, and Pastel de Nata on the high street listening to the church service over the way.
 Hovis hill and some faff getting out of town, a steep drop to a lovely flat section of Dorset under blue skies.
 An enormous buzzard, the biggest I’ve ever seen, swoops across a field ahead.
 A minute or two later I pass an aerodrome for model aeroplane enthusiasts.
 A miniature wind sock flutters in the wind and my giant “buzzard” splutters on the landing strip.